tjkeding/stacked-feature-learning/README.md

 # stacked-feature-learning
 A tool to build a stacked generalizer, evaluate its predictions, and interrogate informative features using permutation importance.
+**Please note:**
+1) This should not be used on datasets with fewer than ~200 instances of data (at least, not without substantive revision).
+2) The function 'getModelParams' may need to be modified if you're noticing poor training performance or a large degree of generalization error for your dataset/s; however, the parameter distributions provided should give good coverage for most situations.
+3) This tool runs optimally with access to multiple cores for parallel computing.
+The input parameters {kCVParam}, {nSampling}, and {numSimsPI}, when given large numbers, will increase processing time considerably without parallelization.
+Please try reducing these values if you're not noticing any progress in the output.
+For example, using 100 cores with {kCVParam}=10, {nSampling}=1000, and {numSimsPI} = 1000, a single batch will take approximately an hour.

 ## Implementation: